bobmonsour/bobmonsour.com/src/posts/node-cli-of-my-dreams.md

 _**TL;DR**: I built a few node CLI scripts to support the management of the 11ty Bundle database._

+> UPDATE: No sooner had I posted this to the 11ty Discord server than it was pointed out to me that I was using an older version of the [inquirer pacakge](https://www.npmjs.com/package/inquirer).
+Many thanks to [uncenter](https://uncenter.dev/) for pointing this out.
+According to the package author: _"Inquirer recently underwent a rewrite from the ground up to reduce the package size and improve performance.
+The previous version of the package is still maintained (though not actively developed), and offered hundreds of community contributed prompts that might not have been migrated to the latest API."_ I have made the migration to use the newer [@inquirer/prompts package](https://www.npmjs.com/package/@inquirer/prompts).
+They are both from the same author and I like the changes that have been made.
+I have updated the code snippets in this post as well as the [code on GitHub](https://github.com/bobmonsour/dbtools) to reflect the new package.

 <div id="section1"></div>

 ## 1. Introduction